Keyhole surgery no more effective at treating ‘frozen shoulder’ than less invasive therapies

 The trial was funded by the NIHR’s Health Technology Assessment (HTA) Programme and the study was supported by the NIHR Clinical Research Network (CRN).

-More information on the study was available on the NIHR Funding and Awards website.
+More information on the study is available on the NIHR Funding and Awards website.